 These early conventions and procedures to define and realize a terrestrial reference system addressed astronomic directions only; no attempt was made to define a realizable origin, although implicitly it could be thought of as being geocentric.
 From 1967 until 1988, the BIH was responsible for determining and monitoring the CIO and reference meridian.
 In 1979 the BIH Conventional Terrestrial System (CTS) replaced the 1968 BIH system with a better reference to the CIO.
 However, the CIO as originally defined was not entirely satisfactory because it could be accessed only through 5 latitude observatories.
 As of 1984, the BIH defined the BIH CTS (or BTS) based on satellite laser ranging, VLBI, and other space techniques.
+The alignment was based on maintaining continuity in the astronomic longitude origin for time determination based on Earth rotation (mean solar time corrected for polar motion, UT1; Chapter 5).
+In addition, the mean pole during 1980-1983 as monitored by the BIH served to define the third axis of the BTS84.
 With the inclusion of satellite observations, an (indirectly) accessible origin of the system could also be defined (geocentric).
-With new and better satellite and VLBI observations becoming available from year to year, the BIH published new realizations of its system: BTS84, BTS85, BTS86, and BTS87.
+As new and better satellite and VLBI observations became available from year to year, the BIH published new realizations of its system: BTS84, BTS85, BTS86, and BTS87.